kamal9205/Cloud-Point-/README.md

 ## Contributing

-Contributions to cloudpoint are welcome!
+Contributions to CloudPoint are welcome!
 If you encounter any issues or would like to suggest enhancements, please open an issue on the GitHub repository or submit a pull request.

 ## License

-Feel free to customize this README to suit the specific details and features of your cloudpoint project.
+Feel free to customize this README to suit the specific details and features of your CloudPoint project.
 It provides an overview of the project, installation and usage instructions, information about the API configuration, and guidelines for contributing.